kxynos/saleae-csv2text/README.md

 # csv2text for saleae logic

-There are a number of ways to export data using the Saleae Logic [https://www.saleae.com/](https://www.saleae.com/) they have an article about it [here](https://support.saleae.com/user-guide/using-logic/saving-loading-and-exporting-data).
+There are a number of ways to export data using the Saleae Logic [https://www.saleae.com/](https://www.saleae.com/).
+They have an article about it [here](https://support.saleae.com/user-guide/using-logic/saving-loading-and-exporting-data).

-The two programs provided will produce the text representation of the exported data, depending on how you have exported.
+The two programs provided will produce the text representation of the exported data, depending on how you have exported it.

 ## saleae-csv2text